sc-ventures/cloudbreak-documentation/docs/cb-delete.md

 * To find the VMs, click on the links available in the cluster details.
 * To find the network and subnet, see the **Cluster Information** in the cluster details.
 * On Azure, you can delete the cluster manually by deleting the whole resource group created when the cluster was deployed.
 The name of the resource group, under which the cluster-related resources are organized always includes the name of the cluster, so you should be able to find the group by searching for that name in the **Resource groups**.

+Upon cluster termination, Cloudbreak only terminates the resources that it created.
+It does not terminate any resources (such as networks, subnets, roles, and so on) which existed prior to cluster creation.

 ### Delete Cloudbreak on AWS